- Course Number:

 Addendum to Course Description

-This is the second course of a 6 course, 13-credit sequence in therapeutic horticulture required by the Therapeutic Horticulture and Horticultural Therapy Certificates of Completion.
+This is the second course of a 6 course, 13-credit sequence in therapeutic horticulture required by the Therapeutic Horticulture and Therapeutic Horticulture Activity Specialist Certificate of Completion.
+Audit Available.

 Intended Outcomes for the course